morenolf/weatherchannel/README.md

 - Junit and Mockito core for test cases.

 Web API:
-* GET /forecast/day/{day} Retrieves forecast for an specific day.
+- GET /forecast/day/{day} Retrieves forecast for an specific day.
-* GET /forecast/generateForecast/{years} Generates forecast for a given amount of years and persist the information on the database.
+- GET /forecast/generateForecast/{years} Generates forecast for a given amount of years and persist the information on the database.

-Pending taskst
+Pending tasks:
 - Swagger for documentation.
 - Finish Junit cases.
 - Generate report base on scheduler or cron annotations.
+- Fix issue with JPA, MySql data type and request by day.